nealcaren/fightordie/Volumes/34/05/flood.md

 man there today.
-Relief funds are being used to pamper white folk and in some cases are actually being sold to black folk as the basis of con- tracts for their compulsory services in the future.
+Relief funds are being used to pamper white folk and in some cases are actually being sold to black folk as the basis of contracts for their compulsory services in the future.
 Fully 75 per cent of the refugees have been Negroes and we doubt if they have received 25 per cent